 LightFromFacade - Optimized Day- and Artificial Lighting by Facades

-Multfunctional facades with integrated artificial- and daylighting systems will be simulated and evaluated regarding lighting and energy (lighting quality and energy demand).
+Multfunctional facades with integrated artificial- and daylighting systems had been simulated and evaluated regarding lighting and energy (lighting quality and energy demand).
 The results create basics for further façade developments and for academic education.

 Status